zkopru-network/blind-find/README.md

 blindFindPrivkey: "XXXXXXXXXXXX"
 ```

-Also, to allow CLI to commit merkle roots to the contract, you need to add the private key of the EOA which deployed the contract in `admin.adminEthereumPrivkey` your `configs.yaml`.
+To allow CLI to commit merkle roots on the contract, add the private key of the EOA which deployed the contract in `admin.adminEthereumPrivkey` your `configs.yaml`.

 ```yaml
 network: